 The machine you purchased may be one of the types in the table below.
 The indoor and outdoor units are designed to be used together.
-Please check the machine you purchased: The indoor unit should be installed at least 7.6 feet / 2.3 meters above the floor; the height of the room cannot be less than 7.3 feet / 2.2 meters; and the minimum room area of operating or storage should be specified in Table 1.
+Please check the machine you purchased.
+The height of the room cannot be less then 7.3ft/2.2m, and the minimum room area of operating or storage should be as specified in Table 2.